glow.support package

 RuntimeError – If the type of the shape is not in the list of expected types.

-Function that checks if the given type of geometry is valid for the indicated type of cell and the type of symmetry.
+Function that checks if the given type of geometry is valid for the indicated type of layout and the type of symmetry.

-RuntimeError – If the given lattice type of geometry does not match with the indicated cell and symmetry types.
+RuntimeError – If the given layout type of geometry does not match with the indicated layout and symmetry types.

 Function that calculates the new coordinates of the given vertex object so that it keeps the same relative vector (i.e., same distance and direction) from a reference point which is moved in another position.
 The coordinates of the reference point before and after its translation are provided.